ARMmbed/mbed-client/docs/Howto.md

 ```
 virtual void set_operation(M2MBase::Operation operation);
 resource->set_operation(M2MBase::GET_PUT_POST_ALLOWED); // This defines the REST operations that can be performed on this Resource.
-resource_instance->set_operation(M2MBase::GET_PUT_POST_ALLOWED); // This defines the REST operations that can be performed on this ResourceInstance.
+resource_instance->set_operation(M2MBase::GET_PUT_POST_ALLOWED); // This defines the REST operations that can be performed on this Resource Instance.
 ```
 ##### Setting Observable Mode

-To set the Resource or ResourceInstance to be an observing resource:
+To set the Resource or Resource Instance to be an observable resource:

 `virtual void set_observable(bool observable);`

-By default, all the created Static Resources or ResourceInstances are non-observable.
-While creating Dynamic Resource or ResourceInstance you can specify through API if those are observable or not.
-But, you can change that later as well, by using API as described below.
+By default, all created static Resources or Resource Instances are non-observable.
+While creating a dynamic Resource or Resource Instance you can specify through API whether they are observable or not.
+You can change that later as well as follows:

 ```
-resource->set_observable(true); // This defines the Resource or ResourceInstance can be observed from server.
+resource->set_observable(true); // This defines that the Resource or Resource Instance can be observed from server.
-resource->set_observable(false); // This defines the Resource or ResourceInstance cannot be observed from server.
+resource->set_observable(false); // This defines that the Resource or Resource Instance cannot be observed from server.
 ```

 ##### Setting the value of a dynamic Resource or Resource Instance